Documentation / Stress Scenario Types — DFAST, EBA & Hypothetical

 What Are Stress Scenarios?

-A stress scenario describes a hypothetical economic event and its projected impact on financial markets.
-Think of it as a "what if" analysis: what happens to stock markets, interest rates, currencies, and commodities if a specific economic shock occurs?
+A stress scenario models a hypothetical economic event and its projected impact on financial markets.
+What happens to equities, interest rates, currencies, and commodities if a specific shock occurs?

 Scenario Types